Team Effectiveness Lessons from The Celtics’ Early Season Struggles | Decision Making

 In the November 28th episode of the Celtics Beat podcast (start at 26:00 minute mark), legendary sportswriter Bob Ryan argues this very point about having a clear pecking order.
 He describes great teams of the past as having a clear starting five, a few well-defined role players or “specialists” off the bench, and a few players at the end of the bench who know that they aren’t going to see much playing time.

-What’s the lesson from the Celtics’ ?
+What’s the lesson from the Celtics’ struggles?
 Knowing who the star is and who the role players are can be important in certain kinds of teams.
 Clear roles and responsibilities are very important for a team to excel.
 An adjustment period is clearly needed when you are trying to integrate new members or re-integrate former members who are returning to a team.
 It’s not just about putting together the most highly talented set of individuals.
 It’s about figuring how they fit together, and helping each member understand how they fit with their fellow team members.
 Getting people to buy into their role is a key job for a coach and for any team leader.

 You might also like